sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 ---

 ##### 6. Membership Operators
-Membership operators are used to check if a value is present in a sequence (like a string, list, tuple, etc.).
+Membership operators are used to check if a value is present in a sequence (like a string, list, dictionary, tuple, etc.).
-- `in`: Returns `True` if the value is found in the sequence
+- `in`: Returns `True` if the value is found in the sequence.
-- `not in`: Returns `True` if the value is **not** found in the sequence
+- `not in`: Returns `True` if the value is **not** found in the sequence.

 ```python
 fruits = ['apple', 'banana', 'orange']